AVGP/50linesofcode/post-raw/2017-02-06-javascript-in-parallel-web-workers-transferables-and-sharedarraybuffer.md

 * SharedArrayBuffer access can (and may need to) be synced using Atomics
 * All code can be found [in this repository](https://github.com/AVGP/js-parallelism-demos)

+## Update: `isPrime` was incorrect

+Thankfully a reader pointed out that the `isPrime` function was incorrect in the original article.
+Instead of the `<` operator an `<=` is correct as we also need to check the remainder of the division with the square root of the prime candidate - not excluding the square root.

+Thanks to [Alberto Pettarin](https://github.com/pettarin) for pointing this out!

+## Update: Worker pooling

+A reader pointed out that you can also cut on the setup cost a little by pooling workers and initialising them upfront.
+I haven't benchmarked this yet, but [the solution can be found here](https://plnkr.co/edit/pu2Ouf8OanafxkCWt4s3?p=preview).

+Thanks to [01 Alchemist](https://twitter.com/01alchemist) for the addition!

 ## An example application

 As an example we want to build a web application that constructs a table where each entry denotes if the number that belongs to it is [prime](https://en.m.wikipedia.org/wiki/Prime_number) or not.